ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Experimental Setup

 Finally, as validated in ablation, our method remains robust across different hyperparameter choices.
 Unless otherwise noted, we fix the perturbation hyperparameters to $m=64$ and $h=0.01$ for all experiments.
-Evaluation is performed using the \texttt{lmms-eval}\footnote{https://github.com/EvolvingLMMs-Lab/lmms-eval} framework under official protocols and metrics.
+Evaluation is performed using the \texttt{lmms-eval}~\citep{Lmms-eval} framework under official protocols and metrics.